bitcointranscripts/bitcointranscripts/chaincode-labs/2020-04-08-john-newbery-contracts-in-bitcoin.md

 ---
-title: Contracts in Bitcoin
+title: "Bitcoin Script: Past and Future"
 transcript_by: Caralie Chrisco
-tag: ['smart contracts']
+tag: ['scripts-addresses']
 date: 2020-04-08
 speakers: ['John Newbery']
 media: https://youtu.be/H-wH6mY9pZo?t=2549
 ---
 Location: She256 Onboarding to Bitcoin Webinar

-# Introduction
+## Introduction

 John: My name is John.
 I am a Bitcoin Protocol Engineer at Chaincode Labs in New York.
 I'm going to talk about contracts a little bit from a theoretical perspective, but I'm not a lawyer, and I'm not a legal scholar.
 For all of you legally minded people out there, I apologize in advance if I gobble this and say some nonsense.